-The Python object representing an image with metadata is a bespoke object not understand by generic tooling.
+The Python object representing an image with metadata is a bespoke object not understand by generic tool-

+14 Detailed criteria are specified in the LSST Observatory System Specification (OSS) document OSS-REQ-0159 ing.
 To display an image we provide a display abstraction layer that allows the image to be displayed and graphics overlaid by using a plugin mechanism.